CreatorDev/PyLetMeCreate/README.md

 # PyLetMeCreate

-This is the python binding of LetMeCreate library.
+This is the python binding of the LetMeCreate library.
 It requires Python 3.
-See [LetMecreate](https://github.com/francois-berder/LetMeCreate) for the complete list of interface and click board supported.
+See [LetMeCreate](https://github.com/francois-berder/LetMeCreate) for the complete list of interface and click board supported.

 ## Integration in Openwrt